-2.5.6 Storage facility at different levels in the State/District/Blocks/Implementing agencies after lifting of food grains from FCI depot.,
+2.5.6 Storage facility at different levels in the State/District/Blocks/Implementing agencies after lifting of food grains from FCI depot:

-Food grains are being lifted from FCI Godown in the first week of every month and is stored in KFCSC godown at District level.
+Food grains are being lifted from FCI godown in the first week of every month and are stored in KFCSC godown at Taluka level.
 Dal, Oil and Salt are procured by KFCSC and stored at KFCSC godown at Taluka level.
-Based on the indent placed, Rice along with Dhal, Oil, and Salt supplied to schools in the 2nd week of every month.
+Based on the indent placed by schools, Rice along with Dhal, Oil, and Salt supplied to schools in the 2nd week of every month.
+Food grains are lifted and supplied to schools one month well in advance.
 Buffer stock will be maintained for a span of 1 month in all MDM schools and so also in KFCSC godown at Taluk level as standing instruction and also maintained.